inkVerb/VIP/501/Lesson-05.md

 ### The Settings

-**RewriteMod** requires three settings to work:

-Apache .conf is probably:
+Note, Apache .conf is probably:
 - `/etc/httpd/conf/httpd.conf` (Arch)
 - `/etc/httpd/sites-available/website-config.conf` (Arch)
 - `/etc/apache2/sites-available/website-config.conf` (Ubuntu)

+**RewriteMod** requires three settings to work:

 1. Module enabled, in .conf: `LoadModule rewrite_module modules/mod_rewrite.so`
 - Ubuntu can also use in the terminal: `sudo a2enmod rewrite`